These Are the 5 States with the Toughest Speeding Laws

-In Finland, fines for driving infractions play out a little differently than in the United States.
-How much you’re fined is determined by how much you earn, so the wealthy walk away from speed infractions to the tune of hundreds of dollars, while the less fortunate often get a slap on the wrist.
+So at least In Finland fines for driving infractions play out a little differently than in the United States.
+How much you get fined is determined by how much you earn, so the wealthy walk away from speed infractions to the tune of hundreds of dollars, while the less fortunate often get a slap on the wrist.

 Here in the U.S., your home state or municipality determines how severely you’re punished if you’re caught speeding, not your income.
 And if you’re caught speeding, you may face another financial penalty – your car insurance rates could skyrocket.

 “Typically if you have a speeding ticket where you were going 15 mph or more over the limit, you can expect at least a 10 percent increase,” says Bill Van Jura, an insurance broker based in Poughkeepsie, N.Y.
 And if you’re speeding more than that, you can expect even higher increases.

 While all states will punish speeding, some have stricter punishments than others.
 Here are the 5 states with the toughest speeding laws.

 The state of Georgia cracked down on speeding drivers by initiating the Super Speeder law.
 If you’re caught and convicted of driving at 75 mph or faster on any two-lane road or 85 mph and faster anywhere in Georgia, you’ll have to pay out an addition $200 fee on top of the local speeding fine.
 Local fines typically cost between $100 and $300.
 If you don’t pay the Super Speeder fee within four months, you’ll rack up another $50 fine and your driver’s license will be suspended.